 and My Dad Can Beat Up Your Dad

 Anime & Manga

 - Spider-Man may not use a sword, but nevertheless, he's the master of the fighting quip.
 This is greatly amplified in the Ultimate Spider-Man incarnation, likely because he is a teenager, making him more of a wiseass and more terrified.
 How he is able to talk this much while performing superhuman acrobatics without taking so much as a breath is another mystery, though of course, Talking Is a Free Action.

 - Word Of God has it that he quips so much because he's horribly horribly scared and running off at the mouth keeps him distracted from that.
 Other writers suggest that he does it out of boredom: he perceives everything as moving slower and uses jokes and one-liners to kill time.

-- It was wonderful when Spider-Man and Ronin (formerly Hawkeye) were members of The Avengers simultaneously.
-Spidey was a little taken aback that somebody was horning in on his quipping racket, but Clint basically says "tough, I like to quip, too."
+- Spider-Man and Ronin (formerly Hawkeye) were members of The Avengers simultaneously.
+Spidey was taken aback that somebody was horning in on his quipping racket, but Clint basically says "tough, I like to quip, too."

 - When the New Avengers went to Japan, Luke Cage is thrown over a balcony by ninjas.
 Being Nigh Invulnerable, he not only survives, he finds the bright side — while he was running back up, Spidey "ran out of material."